joracine/MTBWiki/PROGRESS_LOG.md

 8. **NEW - Context Tracking**: Git hooks + automated progress logging
 9. **NEW - Data Model**: Normalized with enumerations as tables with foreign keys (not free text)
 10. **NEW - Infrastructure as Code**: All infrastructure, CI/CD, and builds defined as code
+11. **NEW - Parallel Dev**: Admin interface and API developed in parallel after schema, with review checkpoints

 #### **Files Created/Updated**
 - `src/types/` - Complete TypeScript models